Creation of a Minor

 - A student wishing to pursue a minor should consult with their advisor for that minor before completing the second course in it, and fill out an "intent to earn a minor" form.
 Copies of the completed form will be sent to the registrar and to the chair of the department offering the minor so that the student's degree map can be altered to include the minor course requirements.
 Thereafter, students should meet periodically with their advisor for the minor to ensure that they are on track to complete the requirements of the minor before graduation.

 - Courses taken to fulfill the minor should be in addition to any courses taken to fulfill either NYIT's core requirements or the requirements of the student's major.
-A minimum of six (6) credits must be taken in residence at NYIT and must be in excess of the requirements of the major.
+A minimum of six (6) credits must be taken in residence at NYIT and must be in excess of the requirements of all the student’s majors and other minors.
 Departments/programs in which the minor resides may permit the inclusion of some major courses in fulfillment of the minor, where appropriate.

 - The chairperson or director of the minor can approve the substitution of one appropriate course upon the condition that the course meets the criteria for the minor and meets the requirements in the item above.
 If a particular course has been substituted regularly, the minor program must be amended to include the new course.